YangLu1031/cloud-builders/Preview/setup/README.md

 # Set Up Artifact Registry

-This directory contains scripts for setting up a new Artifact Registry repository suitable for hosting the Beta Artifact Registry cloud-builder images.
+This directory contains scripts for setting up a new Artifact Registry repository suitable for hosting the Preview Artifact Registry cloud-builder images.

 ## Before you begin